- Allgemeine und besondere Regeln: Reform-Tarock, Weiner Zeitung, September 9, 2005

 - Königrufen, Matthew Macfadyen and Kirsty Healey, revised by John McLeod

-Apparently (and I am most likely wrong about this), during WWII, some Austrians were in an air raid shelter with not much to do.
-So they created the rules to Reform-Tarock, which were intended to be satirically convoluted and complex.
+During the last few weeks of WWII, some Austrians at an air raid shelter under Vienna City Hall created the rules to to Reform-Tarock, which were intended to be satirically convoluted and complex.
 The first part of the rules are the "laws" of the game, while the second part explains game play and all the weird and wonderful bids and contracts.

 My Austrian German is non-existent, so I couldn't translate the rules from Weiner Zeitung.
 However, Google Translate seems to handle Swedish better than German, so I was able to get through Stockholms Wirasällskaps.
 I then inserted all the unusual rules from Reform Tarock into the rules for Königrufen found on the Pagat website.

 Five suits; 8 each of Clubs, Spades, Hearts and Diamonds; and 22 tarocks (trumps), of which the highest, the Sküs, looks rather like a Joker.
 The second highest tarock (XXI) is called the Mond and the lowest tarock (I) is called the Pagat.
 The black suits rank from highest to lowest: King, Queen, Knight, Jack, 10, 9, 8, 7.
 The red suits rank from highest to lowest: King, Queen, Knight, Jack, 1, 2, 3, 4.

 |Honours – Sküs, XXI (Mond), and I (Pagat)||4-1/3 each|